renatomatos79/playground/lesson-001/readme.txt

 =================================================================================

-Let's take the nginx container name.
+Let's take the Nginx container name.
-In the list below the nginx image has a container with zealous_lichterman name
+In the list below the Nginx, image is identified by the name zealous_lichterman name

 $ docker container ls -a
 CONTAINER ID   IMAGE         COMMAND                  CREATED          STATUS                      PORTS                  NAMES